ucdavis-bioinformatics-training/2021-March-Introduction-to-R-for-Bioinformatics/base/welcome.md

 ### Workshop Goals

-This workshop is an end-to-end exploration of three popular types of epigenetic experiments: ChIP-Seq, ATAC-Seq, and whole genome bisulfite sequencing (WGBS).

-* End to End understanding of the basics
+This workshop is an in-depth introduction to the basics of the R programming language as it is used for bioinformatics.
+By the end of the third session, participants should be able to:

+* Import and export data from R
+* Understand R data types and investigate R data structures
-  * Lectures/Discussions
+* Create simple visualizations
-  * Technologies use
-  * Experimental design
-  * Cost estimation
+* Generate a markdown report containing code, output, and plain text
-  * Workflow
+* Write custom functions
-  * Data reduction
-  * Data analysis

-* To work through complete experiments, starting from raw data to completion, including making a few figures.

-* Goal is 30-40% lecture/discussion 60-70% hands-on

 ### Workshop Materials